dswd/vpncloud/README.md

 **VpnCloud** is a simple VPN over UDP.
 It creates a virtual network interface on the host and forwards all received data via UDP to the destination.
-VpnCloud establishes a fully-meshed VPN network in a peer-to-peer manner.
+VpnCloud establishes an encrypted fully-meshed VPN network in a peer-to-peer manner.
 It can work on TUN devices (IP based) and TAP devices (Ethernet based).
 Tunneling traffic between two nodes can be as easy as:

-       $> vpncloud -c REMOTE_HOST:PORT --ifup 'ifconfig $IFNAME 10.0.0.1/24 mtu 1400 up'
+       $> vpncloud -c REMOTE_HOST:PORT -p 'mypassword' --ip 10.0.0.1/24

 For more information, please see the [Website](https://vpncloud.ddswd.de) or the [Forum](https://groups.google.com/forum/#!forum/vpncloud).